 What is greenwashing?

-Before we look at the legal aspects, it is important to understand the concept of greenwashing.
+Before we get into the legal aspects, it is important to understand the concept of greenwashing.
 As explained in a previous blog post, greenwashing refers to the practice of portraying products, services or the entire company as more environmentally friendly than they actually are.
-This can happen through misleading statements, unclear terminology or a lack of evidence for the claimed environmental benefits.
+This can be done through misleading statements, unclear terms, or lack of evidence for the claimed environmental benefits.

 Legal basis